Jean Charest: 2012 Quebec election

 On August 1, 2012, Charest launched his electoral campaign for the 2012 Quebec general election from the Quebec Jean-Lesage International Airport with the slogan For Quebec.
 The QLP focused its campaign on the issues of respect of the law and civil order, referencing the demonstrations of the previous months.
 They claimed to be the party of the silent majority who did not support the student protest movement.
 It was the first provincial election in Quebec to feature the newly formed CAQ party led by François Legault on the ballot.
 On the night of September 4, Charest and his party lost the general election.
 The result was a hung parliament, with the Parti Québécois of Pauline Marois being the party with the most seats (54).
 The Quebec Liberal Party became the official opposition with 50 seats.
 Charest lost his own seat of Sherbrooke in the Eastern Townships, a seat that he had held since 1984, both in the federal and provincial legislatures.
 Charest announced on September 5 in Quebec City that he would resign as Quebec Liberal Party leader.

-Outside of politics
+Post-premiership

 Charest was formerly a consultant for Huawei and helped support and advise Huawei for its participation for 5G network plans in Canada and to be a partner with McCarthy Tétrault LLP.
 Charest also claims he helped with the Meng Wanzhou case.

+After turning 65 in June 2023, Charest reached the mandatory retirement age for equity partners at McCarthy Tétrault.
+While the law firm offered to keep him on a counsel role, Charest refused.
+In January 2024, Charest decided to leave McCarthy Tétrault and joined the Therrien Couture Joli-Cœur group.

+After Mark Carney won the 2025 Liberal Party of Canada leadership election, his team reached out to Charest for a senior role, possibly as a cabinet minister, but Charest declined, only being willing to accept a post from Carney if the Liberals formed government after a federal election.

+2022 Conservative leadership bid

+On March 9, 2022, Charest announced that he would be a candidate for the 2022 Conservative Party of Canada leadership election.
+He had previously considered running in the 2020 leadership election, though he ultimately decided not to.

+With 16 per cent of the points, Charest finished a distant second to winner Pierre Poilievre, who took 68 per cent of points on the first ballot.